-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The General Fund reports unavailable revenue from accounts receivable.
+addition to liabilities.
+Governmental Fund Balance Sheet will sometimes report a separate section for deferred inflows of resources. separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The government has only one type of item, which arises only under a modified accrual basis of accounting that qualifies in this reporting category.
+Accordingly, unavailable the item, revenue, is reported only in the governmental funds balance sheet.
+The General Fund reports unavailable revenue from accounts receivable and due from other governments.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.